tuomaseerola/onsetsync/README.md

     'ms & standard deviation of',round(sd(d1$asynch*1000),1),'ms'))
 #> [1] "Mean asynchrony of 16.3 ms & standard deviation of 20.1 ms"
 ```

+Let’s visualise the synchrony of all pairings of the instruments in this
+example.

 ``` r
 inst<-c('Clave','Bass','Guitar','Tres') # Define instruments